SEB-Core/mongoose-recipes/README.md

 ### Updating a User's Password

-We want our user to be able to update and change their password.
+You want your user to be able to update and change their password.
 It's important to have this separate from any other updates they might make to their profile like a change of email or profile picture.
 Now, where you do this is up to you.
-For us, in order to keep these things separate, We're going to store the update password functionality in Auth and use `"/auth"` routes to do it.
+For this application, in order to keep these things separate, you're going to store the update password functionality in Auth and use `"/auth"` routes to do it.

-In `authRouter.js`, we'll set up the method (`PUT`) with the `router` object and point to the controller function we intend to use for it.
+In `authRouter.js`, you'll set up the method (`PUT`) with the `router` object and point to the controller function you intend to use for it.

 ```js
 router.put('/:id', )
 ```

-The second argument to `.put` will be our imported controller (which we have not made yet).
-We'll call it `updatePassword`.
+The second argument to `.put` will be your imported controller (which you have not made yet).
+You'll call it `updatePassword`.

 Let's pause here with it half-complete.

-In `authController.js`, we need `bcrypt` since we will be using it to *compare* the old password and to *hash* the new password, and we already have it imported from earlier.
+In `authController.js`, you need `bcrypt` since you will be using it to *compare* the old password and to *hash* the new password, and you already have it imported from earlier.

-We will also need access to our `User` model to perform the update, and it's already imported also.
+You will also need access to your `User` model to perform the update, and it's already imported also.

-Now, let's start making our *async* `updatePassword` function.
-We'll use try/catch as usual.
+Now, let's start making your *async* `updatePassword` function.
+You'll use try/catch as usual.

 ```js
 const updatePassword = async (req, res) => {